BIGJRA/BIGJRA.github.io/reborn.md

 Relationship Point Choices:
 - Talk to Amaria in the jungle (+1 Amaria)

 Cut down the wiggly tree nearby, then head back through the path through Beryl by the library, the jungle, and the underroot to return to the healing house in the eastern side of the jungle.
 It's time to finish up in this area, so prepare your team as necessary.

-It's the last chance you have to find the officers to change the story as well.
-Head up.
+**In order to access the exclusive postgame route, you need to save all five officers by this point.**

 Meteor Manager Ace of Clubs (Super Potion).
 Field: Forest Field
 - Zorua, Lv.
 25, @Telluric Seed, Ability: Illusion, Serious Nature, IVs: 20